“Falsehood flies, and the Truth comes limping after it,” Jonathan Swift once wrote.

 But some political scientists cautioned that this should not be used to disprove the role of Russian bots in seeding disinformation recently.
 An “army” of Russian-associated bots helped amplify divisive rhetoric after the school shooting in Parkland, Florida, The New York Times has reported.

-“It can both be the case that (1) over the whole 10-year data set, bots don’t favor false propaganda and (2) in a recent subset of cases, botnets have been strategically deployed to spread the reach of false propaganda claims,” said Dave Karpf, a political scientist at George Washington University, in an email.
+“It can both be the case that (1) over the whole 10-year data set, bots don’t favor false propaganda and (2) in a recent subset of cases, botnets have been strategically deployed to spread the reach of false propaganda claims,” Dave Karpf, a political scientist at George Washington University, said in an email.

 “My guess is that the paper is going to get picked up as ‘scientific proof that bots don’t really matter!’
 And this paper does indeed show that, if we’re looking at the full life span of Twitter.
 But the real bots debate assumes that their usage has recently escalated because strategic actors have poured resources into their use.
 This paper doesn’t refute that assumption,” he said.